Keane verdict delivered by O'Neill as Marcus Maddison appeals for financial aid

-Roy Keane to Sunderland verdict delivered by Martin O'Neill as Marcus Maddison appeals for financial aid
+Sunderland AFC news: Roy Keane verdict delivered by Martin O'Neill as Marcus Maddison appeals for financial aid

 Ex-Sunderland boss Martin O’Neill has delivered his verdict on Roy Keane potentially returning as the club’s head coach.

-Keane continues to be linked with the job he vacated in 2008 after leading them to the Championship.
+Keane continues to be linked with the job he vacated in 2008 after leading the Black Cats to the Premier League.

 O’Neill himself had a stint as Sunderland boss between 2011 and 2013 before his sacking at the Stadium of Light.